Xillez/GraphicsFramework/README.md

   - Add mirroring / continuity of terrain "tiles".
 (LOW)
 - Camera:
   - 1st person cam on objects (Add a camera (maybe component) that will override the current state of the true camera).
 (MEDIUM 2.)
-  - 3rd person cam (See 1st person idea).
+  - 3rd person cam on objects (See 1st person idea).
 (MEDIUM 2.)
-  - Snapping to object
-  - Smoothing / LERPING / SLERPING of positional change.
+  - Smoothing / LERPING / SLERPING of positional change / object locking or switching.
 (MEDIUM 1.)
 - Make UI system (Using YAML / (XML, maybe)):
   - Load layout file and build the UI with it that.
 (MEDIUM 1.)
   - Add programmatic layout specification.
 (MEDIUM 1.)